realcyberdyne/unixtime/README.md

 cd UnixTime
 ```

-3. Open `index.html` in your browser or set up a local server.
+3. Open `index.php` in your browser or set up a local server.

 ## 🌐 Hosting on GitHub Pages